vert-x/mod-lang-nashorn/README.md

+# Vert.x 2.x is **deprecated** - use instead https://github.com/vert-x3/vertx-lang-js

-# Javascript on Vert.x with Nashorn
+## Javascript on Vert.x with Nashorn

 This module uses the Nashorn JavaScript engine to power Vert.x JavaScript verticles This language module uses the generic vert.x Javascript API in [mod-lang-js](https://github.com/vert-x/mod-lang-js).